ghevia01/ghevia01/README.md

 ## Learning Goals

-- Improving and learning best practices.
+- Building secure and efficient CI/CD pipelines with modern DevOps tools.
-- Deepening my knowledge in cloud security and CI/CD pipelines.
+- Mastering advanced cloud security concepts for AWS.
+- Preparing for the AWS DevOps Professional Certification.
-- Exploring AI and machine learning applications in web tech.
+- Exploring the integration of AI and machine learning in cloud and web applications.

 ## Connect With Me